clowdhaus/terraform-aws-iam/examples/iam-role-for-service-accounts-eks/README.md

-# IAM Role for Service Accounts in EKS
+# AWS IAM Role for Service Accounts in EKS

 Configuration in this directory creates IAM roles that can be assumed by multiple EKS `ServiceAccount`s for various tasks.